×

 All about Epidosite and Comendite Properties

 Know all about Epidosite and Comendite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Epidosite and Comendite belong to Igneous Rocks.Texture of Epidosite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Comendite is Porphyritic.
 Epidosite appears Dull and Soft and Comendite appears Foliated.
-The luster of Epidosite is not available while that of Comendite is dull.
+The luster of Epidosite is while that of Comendite is dull.
 Epidosite is available in black, brown, light to dark grey colors whereas Comendite is available in blue, bluish - grey colors.
 The commercial uses of Epidosite are commemorative tablets, creating artwork and that of Comendite are cemetery markers.